-- Puppets come in many forms (finger, sock, shadow, paddle, hand puppets, marionettes)
+Puppets come in many forms (finger, sock, shadow, paddle, hand puppets, and marionettes).

-- Puppets allow children to bring different characters to life, and interact with other players to create drama.
-During these experiences educators can:
+Puppets allow children to bring different characters to life, and interact with other players to create drama:

 - model example words and sentences that the puppets might say, for children to hear, imitate, and build upon

-- for example: the sounds of the jungle might be played, and children figure out what it sounds like, and which picture, page, or book it belongs to
+- play the sounds of the jungle and ask children to figure out what it sounds like, and who (or what) might be in the jungle

-- In this approach, stories are the stimulus for the drama
+In this approach stories provide the stimulus for the drama.

-- After hearing a story (from a book reading or a storytelling experience), children can act what they remember from the story, and take it further.
-Children can explore what might have happened before the story, or what happened after the story finished, or create alternative events or endings:
+After hearing a story (from a book reading or a storytelling experience), children can act what they remember from the story, and take it further.
+For example:

 - help children to take on different characters, and provide props, costumes and scenery as needed

-- remind children of the language (and rhymes/songs if included)
+- remind children of the language used (and rhymes/songs if included).

-- Use elements of process drama to help create new stories together (refer to storytelling):
+Use elements of process drama to help create new stories together (storytelling):

-- the educator might be a character in the story, or a narrator, with the children coming up with ideas of how to solve the problem, and move the story forwards.
+- become a character or narrator in the story, and ask the children to come up with ideas about how to solve the problem, and move the story forwards.

-Refer to Dinham and Chalk (2018) and Storytelling for further information.
+Refer to Dinham and Chalk (2018) for further information.

 Theory to practice

-Bruner's concept of "scaffolding" (refer to Wood, Bruner & Ross, 1976) is important to understand the power of embedding emergent literacy into performing arts.
-In this case, scaffolding is where children observe, respond to, and learn about emergent literacy concepts, through music, dance, and/or drama experiences, by collaborating with more capable peers or adults.
+Bruner’s concept of scaffolding (refer to Wood, Bruner & Ross, 1976) is important to understand the power of embedding language in performing arts.
+In this case, scaffolding is where children learn new language and/or the elements of music, dance, and/or drama, by collaborating with more capable peers or adults.

-Along with aspects of physical, socio-emotional, and cognitive development, emergent literacy skills can be explored and learned through performing arts experiences, where educators work to extend the craft and skill of children through scaffolding.
+Along with aspects of physical, socio-emotional, and cognitive development, language skills can be explored and learned through performing arts experiences, when we work to extend the craft and skills of children through scaffolding.

-For dance, research is emerging showing improvements in language and literacy skills following language-enriched dance experiences (Giguere, 2011; Lorenzo-Lasa, Ideishi, & Ideishi, 2007).
+For dance, research is emerging showing improvements in language skills following language-enriched dance experiences (Giguere, 2011; Lorenzo-Lasa, Ideishi, & Ideishi, 2007).

-There is also some preliminary research showing the benefit of drama experiences for the development of emergent literacy (Mages, 2008; Smith, 2010).
+There is also some preliminary research showing the benefits of drama experiences for the teaching of language skills in early childhood (Mages, 2008; Smith, 2010).

 Links to VEYLDF